-- Education domain Clients named critical needs as emotional and behavioral issues, bullying and learning disabilities. - Healthcare services domain- Clients indicated there are not enough doctors accepting Medicaid and that they must drive too far to doctors.
-This tends to be different than the perspective of the community who believe there is great access to ER's, doctors, prescriptions, affordable access to dental care, drug and alcohol treatment. - Income and finances Clients have indicated that families can't make enough to make ends meet, jobs are less than full time, and they can't save for unexpected expenses. - Community domain- Clients indicate heating and electric bills are too high, homes have light showing under doors and they can't afford the cost of their cars.
+- Education domain Clients named critical needs as emotional and behavioral issues, bullying, and learning disabilities. - Healthcare services domain- Clients indicated there are not enough doctors accepting Medicaid and that they must drive too far to doctors.
+This tends to be different than the perspective of the community who believe there is great access to ER's, doctors, prescriptions, affordable access to dental care, and drug and alcohol treatment. - Income and finances Clients have indicated that families can't make enough to make ends meet, jobs are less than full time, and they can't save for unexpected expenses. - Community domain- Clients have indicated heating and electric bills are too high, homes have light showing under doors, and they can't afford the cost of their cars.
 Contrary to these perspectives are the communities who believe people are happy with ambulance time, there is ample heating assistance and affordable transportation.
-Community weakness feedback included not enough affordable rental properties and that public transportation is affordable but has poor schedules. - Food access Clients discussed how they do not have enough money for food, they do not qualify or lack transportation to get to food and live in food deserts. - Summary: Social segregation exists in the region.
+Community weakness feedback included not enough affordable rental properties and that public transportation is affordable but has poor schedules. - Food access Clients indicated they do not have enough money for food, they do not qualify for food assistance, or they lack transportation to get to food, and reside in food dests - Summary Social segregation exists in the region.
 The need for education on the plight of those living in poverty is critical.